-Our lawn care programs not only help rid your lawn of weeds, but helps to prevent future problems.
+Our lawn care programs not only help rid your lawn of weeds but helps to prevent future problems.
 Improper mowing and watering practices, not fertilizing correctly and poor soil conditions all contribute to the decline of healthy grass allowing weeds to thrive.
 With our fertilization and weed control services, you’ll be able to get rid of the most common weeds in Maryland and Northern Virginia.

-Crabgrass is an annual weed which germinates during spring and summer.
+Crabgrass is an annual weed that germinates during spring and summer.
 A single crabgrass plant can produce 150,000 seeds during the growing season so it can be very difficult to control.
 Left untreated, crabgrass will take over an entire lawn killing off the existing turf and causing issues with erosion in the winter when it dies off.
 Although this pesky weed is very difficult to control once it has germinated, specialized products can be used to help eliminate it.

 Nutsedge is known for sticking out like a sore thumb by growing very quickly and much taller than the average grass.
-Nutsedge is easy to identify by its triangular shaped blades that are often bright green.
+Nutsedge is easy to identify by its triangular-shaped blades that are often bright green.
 This weed is difficult to control because it is a type of grass and common weed control products may not work.
 It cannot be prevented with pre-emergent and has to be treated once emerged with a specialized product.

 These little yellow weeds are very common and seem to be present in nearly every lawn in Maryland and Northern Virginia.
 Dandelions are a perennial weed that spreads seeds prolifically.
 The flowers of the dandelion are bright yellow and later dry to become the familiar white balls of fluff that easily blow in the wind.
 A single plant can spread seeds over hundreds of yards.
 Pre-emergents used in late winter or early spring will prevent dandelions from emerging.
 The best way to eliminate dandelions by maintaining a thick, lush lawn.